 Humans are an urban species.
 For the first time in our history, more than half the world’s 7.4 billion humans now live in urban settlements.
-We have become the single dominant species shaping the planet, from its surface lands and waters to its climate, and by extension, to the future of all other species on earth.
-The Anthropocene age is upon us and we are its defining creature.
-But what of the others, (by the most conservative estimate) the other two-and-a-half million, so-far, known species on earth?
+We have become the single dominant species shaping the planet, from its surface lands and waters to its climate and, by extension, to the future of all other species on earth.
+The age of Anthropocene is upon us and we are its defining creature.
+But what of the other 2.5 million species we know of so far (by the most conservative estimate)?
 Who in the Anthropocene will speak for these creatures and their wild places?
-Where will be these wild things and, through their fading reflection, what will become of the wild within the human?
+Where will these wild things be and, through their fading reflection, what will become of the wild within the human?

-On the relentless trajectory of global urbanisation, we continue to lose millions of acres each year of earth’s natural and agricultural cover through land conversion.
-The loss of natural habitats, whether by swift condemnation and conversion, or by the cumulative paper cuts of habitat fragmentation and degradation, ultimately leads to irretrievable loss of biodiversity.
+On the relentless trajectory of global urbanization, we continue to lose millions of acres each year of Earth’s natural and agricultural cover through land conversion.
+The loss of natural habitats, whether by swift condemnation and conversion or by the cumulative paper cuts of habitat fragmentation and degradation, ultimately leads to irretrievable loss of biodiversity.
 The Anthropocene is the planet’s sixth great extinction epoch: from almost daily extirpation to mass extinction, the wealth of the world’s biodiversity is bleeding away.
 While we may lament the loss of the wild, we also exacerbate it by failing to validate and value what it is to be wild.
-Honouring the condition of wild-ness is fundamental to valuing the wild things and caring for their places—central tenets in activating their protection.
+Honoring the condition of wild-ness is fundamental to valuing the wild things and caring for their places—central tenets in activating their protection.